Over the past five years or so, the world of men’s skincare products has exploded.

 Product 1: Lumin Moisturizing Balm Review

-I’ve gotten used to stashing tubes of Glysomed in my messenger bag and peacoat so that I always have it on me in case the skin on my hands starts to crack, but for whatever reason I’ve never really used much moisturizer on my face, other than basic sunscreen.
+I’ve gotten used to stashing tubes of Glysomed or aloe vera in my messenger bag and peacoat so that I always have something on me in case the skin on my hands starts to crack.

 After using the moisturizer throughout the crucial “it’s so dry my knuckles are literally bleeding” transitional weeks, my face fared a lot better than my hands.